Type 2 Diabetes

 Sedentary lifestyle, excess caloric intake, family history of diabetes or thyroid disease, and chronic stress.

-Co-existing health conditions such as obesity, cardiovascular disease, or polycystic ovary syndrome may compound the risk of developing Type 2 Diabetes.
+Co-existing health conditions such as obesity, cardiovascular disease, or polycystic ovary syndrome may compound the risk.

 When to Seek Emergency Care